bartmika/bartlomiejmika-hugo/content/posts/2021/how-to-write-a-webserver-in-golang-using-only-the-std-net-http-part-1.md

 2. If we want to add another *api* then we create a file in the ``mulberry-server/internal/api`` folder and update the ``api.go`` file with our new URL routes.
 3. The ``internal`` folder means anything inside of it cannot be called from other Golang code, in essence all our code is *private*.
 Some developers move the "models" folder in a ``pkg`` folder to make the code accessible outside the package - this is a good idea when you are building microservices.

-## d.
+## e.
 Start with the API Scaffolding

 Since we've never used the ``net/http`` standard library, let's write some prototype code that we can learn and play around with.
 The following code is used for learning purposes; afterwords, in a different tutorial, we will replace the code with real code using a database, etc.